xfire/jitertools/README.markdown

-using this implementation, the usage of lists and maps in java can be a bit simplified. nevertheless, the [jitertools][ji] are not the [holy grail][hgrail] so they can not solve all the problems and quirks java collections/generics have.
+using this implementation, the usage of lists and maps in java can be a bit simplified. nevertheless, the [jitertools][ji] are not the [holy grail][hgrail] so they can not solve all the problems and quirks java collections/generics have. (e.g. zip don't support distinct types :| )

 to get an idea how to use [jitertools][ji], look at the unit tests in the `src/test/java/de/downgra/jitertools` package. this should